mastergray/type-spec/src/TypeSpecOp/README.md

   - `val`: An array of values to generate a signature from.
 - **Returns**: An array of strings representing the signature of the provided values.
 - **Description**: Generates a "signature" from an array of values.
 This is used to overload the `applySignature` method to handle different types of transformations.

----

-This documentation covers the main aspects of the `TypeSpecOp` class, including its constructor, properties, methods, and static methods.
-The aliases `left` and `right` are also documented to show their equivalence to `ontoResult` and `ontoEnv`, respectively.